cynthiamir16/keggle-project/README.md

 All pre-treatment coefficients cluster near zero (p > 0.10).
 The divergence begins exactly at the July 2021 cutoff.
 The placebo tests (2018, 2019, fake May 2021) all return null, confirming the 2021 effect is real.

 ### County-Level Moderation
-`scripts/county_aside_heterogeneity.py` · Output: `xai/county_correlation_heatmap.png`

-County income, poverty, and unemployment do not significantly moderate the main effect (all interaction p-values > 0.87).
+County income, poverty, and unemployment did have a correlation among themsevles but did not have main effect (all interaction p-values > 0.87).
 The harm was broadly distributed regardless of local economic conditions.

 ---